-Winter Summer Bottle green sweatshirt or jumper or cardigan Winter uniform or: Grey trousers or shorts or skirt or pinafore dress Green gingham (or fine striped) dresses may be worn White shirt/blouse or white polo shirtGrey or white socks Sensible sandals may be worn.
-Sensible shoes (not trainers) - black or brown
+Winter Summer Bottle green sweatshirt or jumper or cardigan Winter uniform or: Grey trousers or shorts or skirt or pinafore dress Green gingham (or fine striped) dresses may be worn White shirt/blouse or white polo shirt Sensible sandals may be worn.
+Grey or white socks Sensible shoes (not trainers) - black or brown

-Sweatshirts, cardigans, fleeces/coats, polo shirts, T-shirts, caps and knitted hats - all with an embroidered school logo - can be purchased from school.
+Sweatshirts, cardigans, fleeces/coats, polo shirts, T-shirts, caps and knitted hats - all with school logo - can be purchased from school.
 Please see the School Office.
 Office hours: 9am - 3.15pm.